Rethinking Reward Signals in Video GRPO: When Scores Become Targets: Experiment

-\textbf{HunyuanVideo-T2V.} As shown in Table~\ref{Hunyuan_result}, our method achieves consistent improvements over HunyuanVideo across a wide range of evaluation dimensions.
-On the visual side, it enhances appearance style, background consistency, and overall image fidelity, leading to generations that are more coherent and aesthetically pleasing.
-It also strengthens motion smoothness and reduces temporal flickering, contributing to stable dynamics and improved temporal quality.
-Beyond visual fidelity, our method demonstrates stronger handling of complex scenarios, including multiple-object interactions and spatial relationships, while maintaining subject consistency across frames.
-These gains collectively highlight the robustness of our Self-Paced GRPO framework.
-The results confirm that the proposed reward mechanism generalizes effectively, yielding reliable improvements when applied to different video generation backbones and ensuring balanced progress across both visual and semantic aspects of evaluation.
+\textbf{Generalization.} As shown in Table~\ref{Hunyuan_result}, our method achieves consistent improvements over HunyuanVideo across a broad spectrum of evaluation dimensions.
+On the visual side, it enhances appearance style, background consistency, and overall image fidelity, yielding generations that are more coherent and aesthetically pleasing.
+It also strengthens motion smoothness and mitigates temporal flickering, thereby improving dynamic stability and temporal quality.
+Beyond visual fidelity, our approach demonstrates superior handling of complex scenarios, including multi-object interactions and spatial relationships, while maintaining subject consistency across frames.
+These results highlight the robustness of our algorithm across diverse backbone architectures.